-Coke and Pepsi have dominated the soft drink market for over a century and both have been fighting to stay at the top to acquire the monopoly in the market.
-These both soft drink giants are at each other’s throats since they entered the soft drink beverage market.
+Coke and Pepsi have dominated the soft drink market for over a century and both have been fighting to stay at the top to acquire a monopoly in the market.
+Both soft drink giants are at each other’s throats since they entered the soft drink beverage market.
 Coke and Pepsi are a fine example of the biggest market rivalry in the history of soft drinks globally.
 These two chief rivals have had their fair share of winning and losing the battle on and off in the market.
-From innovation in the bottle designs to creating attention-grabbing ads, the Pepsi Cola market rivalry has created huge buzz in the soft drink beverage industry.
+From innovation in the bottle designs to creating attention-grabbing ads, the Pepsi Cola market rivalry has created a huge buzz in the soft drink beverage industry.

 One introduces a new unique product in the market and the other follows it launching its rival product to give a tough competition.
 Be it snatching the top position in terms of annual sales, both the soft drink giants have been close to the final line.
-The competition and the pressure generated due to Pepsi Cola market rivalry has also given a huge advantage of both of them and they both have managed to stay on the top of taste and demand.
+The competition and the pressure generated due to the Pepsi Cola market rivalry have also given a huge advantage of both of them and they both have managed to stay on top of taste and demand.
 This truly highlights how a worthy opponent can be a wonderful motivator.

 In the year 2009, Pepsi registered a net income of $ 1.12 Billion which was somewhat lesser to the previous year which was $ 1.15 billion.
-The other side, Coca Cola made $1.51 billion in 2008, falling by 10% in 2009 at $ 1.36 billion.
+On the other side, Coca Cola made $1.51 billion in 2008, falling by 10% in 2009 at $ 1.36 billion.
 Pepsi further stated that it would control its biggest bottlers.
 This was a good move as it could smooth the distribution of the beverage boosting it.
 To acquire stakes in PAS (PepsiAmericas) and PBG (Pepsi Bottling Group), the company made an offer of $6 billion.
 Mind that Pepsi has already acquired 43% stakes of PAS and 33% stakes in PBG.
 In the 1980s and 1990s, both the soft drink giants spun off their bottlers.

 Looking at the pages of history, we will find that the Pepsi Cola market rivalry has existed years ago for ages.
-Looking at both the beverage giants, it is clearly understood that they are trying their every possible efforts to be crowned as the leader of the soft drink industry.
+Looking at both the beverage giants, it is clearly understood that they are trying their every possible effort to be crowned as the leader of the soft drink industry.

 Coca Cola is however the largest company in the soft drink, non –alcoholic beverage industry.
 With more than 500 brands, Coca Cola owns 17 brands which make over $ 1 billion.
-The other side, Pepsi owns a range of market-leading brands and snack foods with 22 iconic brands giving company revenue of over $ 1 billion.
+On the other side, Pepsi owns a range of market-leading brands and snack foods with 22 iconic brands giving company revenue of over $ 1 billion.
 According to a report by Beverage Digest

 The global market share of both the company is more than 200 countries.
-The Pepsi Cola market rivalry which is also known as cola wars have made both the companies spend a huge amount of money on advertisements targeting each other publicly to grab customer’s attention.
+The Pepsi Cola market rivalry which is also known as the cola wars have made both the companies spend a huge amount of money on advertisements targeting each other publicly to grab customer’s attention.
 Be it in print media or electronic media, the car wars are fought everywhere.

-The Pepsi Cola Market Rivalry – A Case Study of how the beverage giants acquired market monopoly
+The Pepsi Cola Market Rivalry – A Case Study of how the beverage giants acquired the market monopoly

 Looking at the market rivalry of both the soft drink industry giants, it has been noticed that in recent years, both the companies have shifted their attention from soft drinks to other products, giving less attention to their main products.
 As per a report by Beverage Digest,